 Many modern goggles will be available with interchangeable lenses, but you should always check before you purchase.
 You can own different pairs to match different conditions, but that’s the most expensive way to go.

 If you ski, you should wear goggles.
 It’s as simple as that.
 You don’t want to risk the safety of your eyes, your body, or anybody else on the mountain.

 There are certain times when you can get by with only sunglasses, but if you plan on becoming a serious skier, you need to get sturdy eyewear made to brave the elements.

 What goggles do you like to wear when you ski?
 Why do you prefer them over similar options?
-Let us know in the comments.
+Let me know in the comments.